 *Promotional photography by Guy Farrow.
 Production photography by Emma Kauldhar.

 Casanova comes to Milton Keynes Theatre from Wednesday 19 to Saturday 22 April 2017.

-A version of this preview features on Total MK.
+A version of this preview is featured on Total MK.

 I also wrote a preview for the Milton Keynes Citizen GO.

 Update 21 April 2017: Read my review of Northern Ballet’s Casanova at Milton Keynes Theatre.